microsoft/pxt/docs/about.md

 # About

-**Microsoft MakeCode** (PXT is the OSS name) is a framework for creating special-purpose programming experiences for beginners, especially focused on computer science education.
+**Microsoft MakeCode** is a framework for creating special-purpose programming experiences for beginners, especially focused on computer science education.

+Microsoft MakeCode is based on the open source project [Microsoft Programming Experience Toolkit (PXT)](https://github.com/Microsoft/pxt). ``Microsoft MakeCode`` is the name in the user-facing editors, ``PXT`` is used in all the GitHub sources.

 PXT's underlying programming language is a subset of TypeScript (leaving out JavaScript dynamic features).

 The main features of PXT are: